mayankminal2510/Azure-sql-refresh-automation/README.md

 •	PowerShell script connects to Azure subscription.

-•	Production database copy is created.
+•	Drop Existing database on Dev and Production database copy is created.

 •	Database is restored or copied into the development environment.

 •	Database is added to the designated Elastic Pool.

 •	Post-deployment scripts run.
+It will call pre defined store procedure where drop user scripts and create scripts are there.

 •	Production users are removed.